Hot Cocoa Cupcakes

 Preparation

 Preheat oven to 350 degrees.
-Line cupcake pans with paper liners; my batch made 15.
+Line cupcake pans with paper liners; this recipe makes 14-15 cupcakes depending on how full the wells are.

 In a large mixing bowl, combine flour, cocoa powder, sugar, baking soda, and salt.
 Mix until well-blended, then make three wells for the wet ingredients.